Home » Blog » Israeli researchers develop new OSA screening tool

 In a healthy patient, pulse oximetry readings are stable throughout the night, because the body always receives enough oxygen.
 In a patient who suffers from OSA, the readings display a shark-tooth pattern, as the patient loses oxygen saturation, experiences a microarousal as they gasp for breath, and then loses oxygen saturation again.

 Currently, pulse oximeters that can record data throughout the night cost less than $100.
 Meanwhile, a full sleep study can cost an uninsured patient thousands of dollars.
 Many Americans forgo necessary sleep apnea treatment because of the high cost of diagnosis.
-However, if they had data indicating that they did, in fact, have OSA, they might be more likely to book a sleep study to receive a diagnosis and have access to appropriate treatments.
+However, if they had data indicating that they did have OSA, they might be more likely to book a sleep study to receive a diagnosis and have access to appropriate treatments.

 If further studies replicate Oxydosa’s success, it could make it much easier for GPs and dentists to connect uninsured and underinsured patients with needed sleep apnea treatments.